Walter Hyatt: Death

 Hyatt died in the crash of ValuJet Airlines Flight 592 on May 11, 1996.
 He was 46.
 He was survived by his wife Heidi and their two children, Taylor and Rose Evelyn, and Walter's daughter Haley.

 Tributes

-In 1997, an episode of the PBS show Austin City Limits featured a tribute to Hyatt by Lovett, Junior Brown, Shawn Colvin, Allison Moorer, Marcia Ball, Willis Alan Ramsey, Jimmie Dale Gilmore, and Uncle Walt's Band members Rick Gordon, Champ Hood, and David Ball.
+In 1997, an episode of the PBS show Austin City Limits featured a tribute to Hyatt by Lovett, Junior Brown, Shawn Colvin, Allison Moorer, Marcia Ball, Willis Alan Ramsey, Jimmie Dale Gilmore, and Uncle Walt's Band members Champ Hood and David Ball.

 In 2008, the Austin Music Awards featured a tribute with Lovett, Ball, Champ Hood's son Warren Hood, and Champ Hood's nephew Marshall Hood of The Belleville Outfit.